arbyste/jp-mining-note/docs/docs/jpmnhandlebars.md

 The main difference between these handlebars and the handlebars used by jp-mining-note is that some default settings have been manually changed, so that definitions are exported in a minimalistic HTML format.
-This minimal format (almost) completely conforms with the default Yomichan handlebars, so it should work for any note type.
+This minimal format (almost) completely conforms with the default Yomitan handlebars, so it should work for any note type.

 ---